brittnqn/brittnqn.github.io/readme.txt

 Number of points I think I received: 10 points

-A list containing the basic HTML content, CSS styling, and advanced feature you included in your portfolio
+A list containing the basic HTML content, CSS styling, and advanced feature you included in your portfolio:

 HTML:
-	-Adding custom icons from Google Material Icons or Font Awesome (Roboto) -Links to external page(s) (Connect section)
+	-Adding custom icons from Google Material Icons or Font Awesome (Roboto) -Multiple pages, with appropriate navigation between them -I utilized bootstrap and made my page have multiple sections and made use of a nav bar instead of having multiple pages.
+	-Links to external page(s)
+		-Connect and CSS Art section
 	-Appropriate headings and paragraph text
+		-used mainly h1 text and paragraph for bio
-	-At least one image, with descriptive alt attribute(s) (profile and bootstrap cards)
+	-At least one image, with descriptive alt attribute(s) -profile picture and CSS Art card images

 CSS:
 	-Modifying padding and margins to indent content and enhance readability